Adele Brandeis

+Adele Brandeis (1885–1975) was an American art administrator from Louisville, Kentucky.

+Work

 In 1911, Brandeis presented a paper on "The Development of Art in Cincinnati" to the Women's Club of Louisville, where she highlighted the crucial role women had played in promoting art in Cincinnati.
 She encouraged her listeners to work toward the establishment of an art museum and art school in Louisville, which would then lead to greater development of the arts in Louisville.